 - Passport and/or visa fees if applicable.

 - Meals not included in the tour, drinks, laundry, and telephone calls.

-TOUR PAYMENT: A 10% deposit is requested at the time of booking to secure your place on the tour.
+TOUR PAYMENT: A 10% non-refundable deposit is requested at the time of booking to secure your place on the tour.
 Your tour balance payment is due 90 days prior to tour departure.

 EXCHANGE RATE INFORMATION:You can get an idea of the cost of the tour in your local currency by using a currency converter.
 Conversion rates are based on institutional or inter-bank daily rates.
 Retail conversion rates include fees and will generally differ from these rates.

 You can book and pay for your tour in three ways: